BJP-GU/MDes-TDF/Parsons-TDF-Journal.md

 ### Reflection on the Expressive Mechanics Project:
 Although the project evolved from my original vision—a water-like wave form—to a hand-waving gesture, this transformation came through continuous iteration and creative effort, rather than a dramatic change in direction.
 In the end, I succeeded in building both the functional software and a mechanism featuring multiple-linkage movement.

+## [Week 8 (10/14, 10/17)]
+### Setting up ESP32 per Roopa's tutorial, Exploring Ambient Display Options

+### Setting up ESP32 (10/14)
+Generally speaking the process was fairly smooth, aside from a few points of confusion e.g., the name of the ESP32 board in Arduino's IDE.
+I, like everyone else, experienced the issue of getting the ESP32 to immediately work with the WIFI at Berkeley due to the fact this is a newlt registered device.

+### Exploring Ambient Display Options (10/17)

+## [Week 9 (10/20, 10/24)]
+### ...